Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/svgimage/svgimage/_index.md

 | externalResResolver | [HtmlExternalResolver](../htmlexternalresolver) | A callback object used to fetch external objects.
 If this parameter is null all external objects will be ignored. |
 | baseUri | String | Base URI of the specified Svg.
 Used to resolve relative links. |

-### Result
-SvgImage

 ---

-## createSvgImageFromStream (ReadStream stream, [ExternalResourceResolver](../../externalresourceresolver) externalResResolver, String baseUri, Function callback) function
+## SvgImage(String svgContent, [ExternalResourceResolver](../../externalresourceresolver) externalResResolver, String baseUri)  constructor

  Creates new SvgImage object.